-Although actual death from dehydration is rare in the presence of an available water supply, it does sometimes occur with people who are confined, immobile or mentally incapacitated, if no one else is available and alert to help.
+Although actual death from dehydration is rare in the presence of an available water supply, it does sometimes occur in people who are confined, immobile, or mentally incapacitated, if no one else is available and alert to help.
 Especially since some dehydration symptoms are similar to “normal” heroin withdrawal symptoms, detoxers are best kept under observation in medical detox centers with staff trained to tell discomfort from danger.

-2. Heroin withdrawal can drive a person to suicide.
+2. Heroin Withdrawal can Drive a Person to Suicide

 Tragically, some people who attempt withdrawal outside of heroin detox centers wind up taking “dying looks pretty attractive by comparison” literally.
 While there are few statistics on suicides triggered specifically by heroin withdrawal, it’s known that the mere existence of addiction—to any opiate—multiplies by as much as eight the chance a person will eventually commit suicide.
-It’s also known that people with any form of drug addiction are twice as likely as non-addicts to have diagnosable mental illness—and that over 90% of people who commit suicide have mental illness.
+It’s also known that people with any form of drug addiction are twice as likely as non-addicts to have a diagnosable mental illness—and that over 90% of people who commit suicide have a mental illness.
 (A recent report from the Los Angeles County Department of Public Health stated that more people die from suicide than from drug overdoses: one wonders how many drug overdoses might actually have been suicides, how many suicides had drug addiction as a contributing factor, and how many suicides were prevented thanks to the many options for drug rehab in Los Angeles.)

 Most suicides are rooted in a pervasive sense of hopelessness, and the stress and pain of opiate withdrawal can intensify feelings of hopelessness.
 Especially if a person is predisposed to depression or “this will never end” thinking, mental misery may reach a point where suicide looks like the only way out.

 While it’s unsafe for anyone to attempt home heroin detox, you are at the worst level of risk if: